 House Republicans shot down a Democratic proposal to boost NASA spending July 10, winding up with a billion-dollar cut in President Barack Obama’s request for the agency in fiscal 2014 and rejecting a call for making a human mission to Mars the U.S. goal in space.
 In an extremely unusual party-line vote for the traditionally bipartisan House Science space subcommittee, members voted 12-9 to reject a Democratic bill to reauthorize NASA for three years, starting with an $18.1 billion ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "House Panels Move NASA Bills".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "House Panels Move NASA Bills".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.